 For Section C, students will answer one question on one unseen poem and one question comparing this poem with a second unseen poem.

-Miss Joanna Simpson, Head of English at: simpsonj@battleabbeyschool.com iGCSE Geography
+Miss Joanna Simpson, Head of English at: simpsonj@battleabbeyschool.com iGCSE Geography opportunities and challenges that affect human kind.

 Cambridge iGCSE Geography (9-1) (0976)